 During the 2018 Pawsey Open Day, the Centre ran a Design your own Supercomputer competition, for young inventors.
 They had three key criteria to complete – the name of their supercomputer, what type of science the computer will embark on and how the supercomputer’s work will change the world.

 This competition has been designed to encourage young students to develop their curiosities in STEM subjects and to open them to a world of science, intrigue and opportunities.

 The first prize, a Raspberry Pi 3+ Starter Kit was awarded to sisters Leire and Irati Lopez who invented Maverick, the Marine Science Supercomputer; designed to solve environmental problems by focusing on fluid and particle capture for coral reproduction.

-The submissions were so strong that the Centre also announced a runner up.
-The supercomputer Athena was designed by 14 year old inventor, Lorian Marshall.
-Athena has been designed to embark on counting all the grains of sand on the our planet, saving many introverted people time in a very social world.
+The submissions were so strong that the Centre also announced a runner-up.
+The supercomputer Athena was designed by 14-year-old inventor, Lorian Marshall.
+Athena has been designed to embark on counting all the grains of sand on our planet, saving many introverted people time in a very social world.